-Rachel Kauff, Iowa
+R. Kauff, Iowa

 Residency Dates: January 25 – March 1, 2018

-Opening Reception 6-8pm, Thursday, March 1
+Opening Reception 6-8pm, Thursday, March 1st

-About Rachel Kauff
+About R. Kauff

-Rachel Kauff is a visual artist working in print media, sculpture, and installation.
+R. Kauff is a visual artist working in print media, sculpture, and installation.
 She was the 2014 Iowa Arts Fellow, a 2012 intern-in-residence at the Women’s Studio Workshop and a 2010 Gordon Arts Fellow.
 She is an MFA candidate in printmaking and sculpture at the University of Iowa.